davidjcastner/advanced-media-queries/README.md

 #### Style Mixins

 Selectors with one of the **only-style** mixins will cause the selector to be given the style on the specified media.
-The style can be passed to it through the @content arguement, there is no limit to how much can be passed.
+The style can be passed to it through the @content arguement.
+There is no limit to how much can be passed.

 > @content passes a block of styles to the mixin